-CORVALLIS, Ore. - Oregon college students and entrepreneurs are invited to pitch their venture ideas for the chance to win prizes and cash.
+CORVALLIS, Ore. - Oregon college students and entrepreneurs are invited to pitch their venture ideas for the chance to win cash and other prizes.

-Oregon State University's Austin Entrepreneurship Program will hold The American Dream Elevator Pitch Competition on Friday, April 16, at the Construction and Engineering Hall of OSU's LaSells Stewart Center, 875 S.W.
-26th St., Corvallis.
-The event runs from 10 a.m. to 1 p.m. and is free and open to the public.
-Lunch will be provided.
+Oregon State University's Austin Entrepreneurship Program will hold The American Dream Elevator Pitch Competition on Friday, April 22, at the CH2M Hill Alumni Center, 725 S.W.
+26th St. Corvallis.
+The event runs from 9:30 a.m. to noon and is free and open to the public.

 Participants will compete in one of two categories: a student entrepreneur division and an entrepreneur division.